Laura Maud Greathead1

 #13148, b.
 1905, d.
 1905

-Doreen May Sybil Greathead was born in 1905 in Peterborough, Cambridgeshire, England.2 She was the daughter of John Greathead and Minnie Louisa Spalding.1 She was baptized on 7 December 1905 in Fletton, Huntingdonshire, England.1 She died in 1905 in Peterborough, Cambridgeshire, England.3
+Doreen May Sybil Greathead was born in 1905 in Peterborough, Cambridgeshire, England.2 She was the daughter of John Greathead and Minnie Louisa Spalding.1 She was baptised on 7 December 1905 in Fletton, Huntingdonshire, England.1 Doreen died in 1905 in Peterborough, Cambridgeshire, England.3

 Reginald Stanley Victor Greethead1